-In 2015, Google introduced its new initiative called Accelerated Mobile Pages that was developed with the aim to improve user experience on the mobile version of websites and increase engagement.
-To streamline the integration process of the Google AMP functionality on your Magento 2 site, we recommend you to install one of the reliable third-party extensions, like Magento 2 AMP by Amasty.
+In 2015, Google introduced its new initiative called Accelerated Mobile Pages that was developed to improve user experience on the mobile version of websites and increase engagement.
+To streamline the integration process of the Google AMP functionality on your Magento 2 site, we recommend installing one of the reliable third-party extensions, like Magento 2 AMP by Amasty.
 Below, we explore the Google AMP technology in more detail and shed light on the core features of the Amasty AMP pages module.

 Table of contents